 DC-AAPOR STUDENT PAPER COMPETITION

-DC-AAPOR invites entries to its 14th Annual Student Paper Competition.
+DC-AAPOR invites entries to its 16th Annual Student Paper Competition.
 The competition is intended to recognize excellence in scholarly research by area students and to encourage active student participation in the chapter.
-Papers for the 2018 competition are due November 30, 2018.
+The deadline for papers for the 2019 competition will be announced later this year.

 DC-AAPOR welcomes papers in any field related to the study of public opinion, broadly defined, including research on (a) theoretical issues in the formation and change of public opinion, (b) the theory and methods of survey or market research, and (c) the use of statistical techniques in the design, adjustment, or analysis of survey data.
 Papers are expected to the length of typical journal manuscripts (i.e., approximately 15 to 25 pages), and will be judged based on the quality of research design, originality, significance, organization, and presentation.
 Previous award winners and honorable mentions are listed on the Student Paper Competition results page.